 Respondent's misrepresentation to the State Bar regarding respondent's MCLE compliance, made under penalty of perjury, constitutes an act of dishonesty directly related to the practice of law.
-Respondent completed no hours of MCLE during the compliance period, and did not check his records prior to affirming his compliance.
+Respondent completed no hours of MCLE during the compliance period.
 For these reasons, respondent's misconduct is serious and warrants discipline.